idem-lab/syncomat/README.md

     ```

     The `path` argument allows you to specify where you would like to
-    save these csv files; change this if you would like to change the
+    save these csv files; change this if you would like to change where
-    folder name.
-The default folder name is `output-contact-matrices`
+    the files should be saved.
+The folder specified in `path` must
-    within the project directory.
+    already exist.

     The `subfolder` argument defaults to `FALSE`, which means the
     generated contact matrices for all countries would be saved within